dphfox/wolf/docs/00-design/09-captures.md

 ### Rest-of-tuple capture

-The rest of a tuple's data can be captured at the end using `...`.
+The rest of a tuple's data can be captured at the end using ellipsis `...`.

 ```
 -- `rest` becomes `[.age 27]`.